esferatec/ec-luart-widgetmanager/README.md

 # ec-luart-widgetmanager

 The project is a widget management module written in Lua.
-It defines a WidgetManager object that handels properties of widgets in LuaRT desktop applications.
+It defines a WidgetManager object  that contains methods for managing widgets in LuaRT desktop applications.

 [![LuaRT 2.1.0](https://badgen.net/badge/LuaRT/2.1.0/blue)](https://github.com/samyeyo/LuaRT)

 ## Features

 The project provides a modular and flexible way to manage widgets in desktop applications.
-It allows easy addition of widgets and their corresponding properties.
+It allows you to add, hide, show, disable and enable child widgets.
 Several widget managers can be used in one application.

 ## Installation